-Elements in the Bargaining Process The Negotiating Unit
+14.3 Elements in the Bargaining Process

+14.3.1 The Negotiating Unit

-A negotiating unit is a group of employees who are either determined by PERB to constitute a body appropriate for bargaining purposes, or who are voluntarily recognized as such by a public employer.
-All employees of the jurisdiction may be joined into a single unit for purposes of collective bargaining, or they may be divided into several separate units that independently negotiate with the employer.
+A negotiating unit is a group of employees who are held by PERB to constitute a body appropriate for bargaining purposes, or who are voluntarily recognized as such by a public employer.
+All employees of the jurisdiction may be joined into a single unit for purposes of collective bargaining, or they may be divided into several separate units which negotiate independently.
 The latter is more common.